 If I make others feel needed, then I will serve my congregation well,

 If I bring warmth with me whenever I walk through the front door.

 I shall dedicate myself to the task of being all these things

 That I want my Synagogue to be.”

 Congregation Beth Am is more than a place where we conduct religious services.
-Since 1975, we have celebrated together, mourned together and grown together.
-We are congregation of thinkers and doers, focusing on tikkun olam, healing the world for us and the generations to come.
+Since 1975, we have celebrated together, grown together and mourned together.
+We are a congregation of thinkers and doers, focusing on tikkun olam, healing the world for us and the generations to come.